-MANUAL: The Manual for this project can be found at: https://extension.purdue.edu/4h/Documents/Resources/4-H_9117W.pdf
+MANUAL: The Manual for this project can be found at: https://extension.purdue.edu/4h/Documents/Resources/4-H 9117W.pdf

 EXHIBIT: This is a list of project activities that can be shown at the Newton County Punkin' Vine Fair.
-Pick a project activity you would like to try.
-You only need to pick one to show, but you do not have to make them in any order.
-All exhibits should be on a 22" x 28" poster board (see poster guidelines on pages 14 and 15) unless otherwise specified (scrapbooks, project activities, etc.).
+Pick a project activity you would like to try from the list below.
+This exhibit can be displayed in various ways such as on a 22" X 28" poster board (see the "4-H Poster and Notebook Requirements" section for more information), scrapbook, project activities, etc.

 - Make a project activity as a group and take it to the Fair to show the kinds of things your group has been doing.

 - Make a scrapbook of pictures showing your group having fun while making the project activities in this manual.

 - Make a group quilt by lacing several sets of the quilt square initials together.

 - Make one of the project activities in this guide:

 - Fringe a Scarf

 - Quilt Square Initials

 - Tic-Tac-Toe Weaving

 - Stitch the Mouse

 - o Straight-Line Patterns

 - Connect-a-Pattern

-- o Flight Pattern
+- Flight Pattern